-The Alternative Residential Precinct comprises a variety of high quality medium density dwelling types offering alternative lifestyle options that cater to a variety of household types including down-sizers and young families.
+The Precinct comprises a variety of high quality medium density dwelling types offering alternative lifestyle options that cater to a variety of household types including down-sizers and young families.
 Future residents will benefit from amenity, services and public transport within a walking distance, minimising over- reliance on car trips.
 Living population in the NAC will contribute to its day and night activation and vibrancy.

-- 1. Establish a precinct of well-designed, rear loaded medium density residential dwellings, maximising outlook to public open space and minimising footpath disruption along the main street network to support a high quality pedestrian environment. - 2.
-Maximise the amount of park frontage residential land by extending a linear park setback to the west of the Main Street comprising canopy trees and a shared user path within the Village Green - 3.
-Provide a diverse mix of attached and semi-attached medium-density housing typologies (of 1 to 3 storeys) to support a range of household types, access needs and age groups. - 4.
+- 1. Establish a precinct of well-designed, medium density residential dwellings, maximising outlook to public open space and minimising footpath disruption along the main street network to support a high quality pedestrian environment. - 2.
+Maximise the amount of park frontage.
+Residential land by extending a linear park setback to the west of the Main Street comprising canopy trees and a shared user path within the Village Green - 3.
+Provide a diverse mix of townhouses and attached, semi-detached and duplexes (1 to 3 storeys) to support a range of household types, access needs and age groups. - 4.
 Implement an east-west 18m Local Access Street between Ontario Avenue and the Main Street providing a buffer from the commercial precinct.
 Verges are to comprise native landscape to frame footpaths to both sides of the street. - 5.
 Ensure dwellings maximise passive surveillance onto the public realm and are benefited with established garden setbacks to provide passive shading and amenity.